 Houses of the most wealthy and influential are built from coral stone, in the Arabic style, usually contained within a walled central courtyard accessed through one grand door.
 The door, being all that could be seen from outside, was considered the outward expression of the wealth and standing of the household within, and often was built first.

 Many remain to this day, with elaborate carvings of patterns of lotus flowers, fish and vines or dates, and sometimes inscribed with passages from the Koran to tell of the household within.
 In accordance with the customs from Persia and Iran many of the doors are also studded with impressively polished iron studs, sharply pointed to ward off ill-intentioned marauding elephants…despite the striking lack of these on the shores of Zanzibar.

 The best way to explore the old town is on foot.

-During the 19th Century the fort became a prison, and regular exemplary punishment or even execution was meted to prisoners outside the east wall.
+During the 19th Century, the fort became a prison, and regular exemplary punishment or even execution was meted out to prisoners outside the east wall.